FlorisWu/twitter-sentiment-analysis/README.md

 <img src="https://github.com/FlorisWu/twitter-sentiment-analysis/blob/master/followers_and_votes.jpg?raw=true" width="900"/>

 For Democrats, the more positive tweets they had, the fewer votes they had.
+The opposite was true for Republicans.

 ```python
 fig=plt.figure(figsize=(20,10))